DIPlib/diplib/INSTALL_MacOS.md

 This will install *DIPlib*, *DIPviewer*, *DIPjavaio*, *DIPimage* and the documentation under the `dip` directory in your home directory.

+Examine the output of `cmake` to verify all the features you need are enabled, and your chosen dependencies were found.
+The [`INSTALL.md`](INSTALL.md) file summarizes all the CMake options to manually specify paths.

 *PyDIP* is installed separately through `pip`.
 Once the `install` target has finished building and installing, run
 ```bash